-When your home is damaged and you file a claim with your insurance company, they will determine whether the damages were man-made or caused by a natural disaster.
+When your home is damaged and you file a claim with your homeowners insurance company, they will determine whether the damages were man-made or caused by a natural disaster.
 Depending on the type of coverage you have, policy limits, and other such factors, not all man-made and natural disasters may be covered.
 To avoid homeowner insurance disputes, it is highly recommended to review your policy on a regular basis.

 What Is the Difference Between Natural and Man-Made Disasters?